YanggWendy/animator-proj4/README.md

 _**C++ Bird Simulation**_

-This is an accumulative project.
+This is an accumulative project starting from scratch.
 Here we present our final result in a direct and clear way.

 Control panel: